dawc17/dawc17/README.md

 # hi i'm dawid

-i'm a 17 year old computer science student from poland, living in norway!
+i'm an 18 year old computer science student from poland, living in norway!

 my main programming languages are C/C++ and Python (i like a little bit of everything though). currently i have an internship at NEAS, a local IT and power company in my area!